Positivity and Kodaira embedding theorem: Introduction

 It is well known that $h^{m, 0}=0$ if $(M^m, g)$ has positive scalar curvature.
 The traditional Bochner formula also implies the vanishing of $h^{p, 0}=0$ for $k\leq p \leq m$ if the Ricci curvature of $(M^m, g)$ is $k$-positive, namely the sum of the smallest $k$ eigenvalues of the Ricci tensor is positive (cf. \cite{Ko2}).
-The following provides an analogue of this result.
+The following result also holds.

 \begin{theorem} Let $(M^m, g)$ be a compact K\"ahler manifold.
 If the $k$-th scalar curvature is positive, then $h^{p, 0}=0$ for any $k\leq p\leq m$. \end{theorem}